DataDog/documentation/content/en/developers/metrics/custom_metrics.md

 For example, you create the metric `service.request.count` to gain insight from different services across your infrastructure.

-* To track successes and failures, you create the tags:
+* To track successes and failures, so you create the tag `status` with two tag values:
     * `status:success`
     * `status:failure`
 * You track the metric by each service running on your infrastructure: